 Are there studies that show any promise with increasing SOD2 levels?

 SOD supplements are widely available, but without understanding what mutation you have, they might not be effective.
 People with a mutation in SOD2 who take the currently available SOD supplements won’t necessarily see a difference since these targets the cytosolic SOD1.

 Are there supplements, other than SOD, that can be taken to reduce oxidative stress?

 For example, this study, performed on mice, showed promising results for curcumin’s ability to reduce oxidative stress.
 Authors of the study found reduced aortic superoxide production in both young and old treated animals to levels below young control values.8 So essentially, this curcumin study found supplementation turned back the clock on mouse heart health.
 To quote the study:

 Antioxidant expression of MnSOD was reduced in old compared to young control mice, and curcumin supplementation increased MnSOD expression in old mice to levels not significantly different from young control animals.

-This study found curcumin as an effective nutrient for reducing oxidative stress in patients taking Cisplatin (R).
+This study found curcumin as an effective nutrient for reducing oxidative stress in patients taking Cisplatin.9

-For a complete list of nutrients proven to impact function of SOD2, take a look at this SOD2 resource page.
+For a complete list of nutrients shown to impact function of SOD2, take a look at this SOD2 resource page.